Research

 This ACS-funded project is focused on the lateral changes in the expression of the unconformity surface and overlying red crust intersecting Cambrian successions of South Australia and is the subject of Clara Wong's MS thesis

-This project looks at the transition from Lower to the Middle Cambrian biohermal structures and forms the basis for Casey Bennett's MS thesis.
+This project examines paleoecological shifts laterally across biohermal facies and forms the basis for Casey Bennett's MS thesis.

-This NSF-funded project looks at preservation and sample bias in SSF datasets and forms the basis of Eury Speir’s PhD.
+This NSF-funded project explores paleoenvironmental and taphonomic impacts on SSF datasets and forms the basis of one of Eury Speir’s PhD projects.

 Systematics, taphonomy and paleoecology of Conulariids from the Silurian Waukesha Lagerstätte